-Is it time to delete your Gmail account?
-Maybe you have an alternate account you never use, want to switch to a different email provider, or are just tired of that silly email address you created 10 years ago.
+Is it time to finally delete your Gmail account?
+Maybe you have an alternate account you never use, want to switch to a different email provider, or you’re simply tired of that silly username you created a decade ago.
 Whatever the reason, you want your Gmail gone.
-We can show you the easiest, most thorough way of getting rid of it.

-It’s important to keep in mind that deleting a Gmail account is a permanent process that, after a brief window in which you can might be able to recover it, removes that address from the email client entirely.
-You can’t change your mind and make a new account with the same email address — and no one else can use it, either.
-Deleting your account also means you’ll be deleting every email inside of it forever, so if you have any important emails with valuable, unique information, it’s important to hunt them down and back them up elsewhere first.
+It’s important to keep in mind that deleting a Gmail account is a permanent process that, after a brief window in which you might be able to recover it, removes that address from the email client entirely.
+You can’t change your mind or even make a new account with the same email address — and no one else can use it, either.
+Deleting your account also means you’ll be deleting every email inside of it forever, so if you have any valuable, unique information stored within your account, it’s important to hunt it down and back it up elsewhere first.

-That being said, deleting your Gmail account does not delete your Google account.
+That said, deleting your Gmail account does not delete your Google account.
 Your Google account is a profile that spans all of Google’s services, including Google+ and YouTube.
 Deleting your Gmail account will only get rid of your Gmail data, not your Google identity or the other things you’ve done with it.
 If you still wish to continue, here’s what you need to know.

-Account preferences is a hub that allows you to control various aspects of your overarching Google account.
+Account Preferences is a hub that allows you to control various aspects of your overarching Google account.
 It’s a useful tool if you want to change the language your Google services appear in, or if you need to add assistive features to your account, like screen reading.
-To reach it, go to myaccount.google.com, then click on the Account Preferences link on the right-hand side of the page.
+To access it, go to myaccount.google.com and click on the Account Preferences link on the right-hand side of the page.

-At the very bottom of this page is a section titled Delete your account or services.
-This is the one you want to delete your gmail account.
+At the bottom of this page is a section titled Delete your account or services, which is where you’ll delete your Gmail account.

 Once you’ve navigated to the aforementioned section, click Delete products.
 Avoid the second option, unless you want to get rid of everything related to Google.
-Once done, you will need to enter your Google account password, so have it ready.
-This is almost certain to be the same as your Gmail password, in case you aren’t sure which to use.
+Once done, you will need to enter the password for your Google account password, which is almost certain to be the same as your Gmail password, in case you aren’t sure which one to use.

 The next screen will show which Google services you are involved in, and some basic stats about your activity.
-You will probably see something about Google+, YouTube, and any additional Google-supported services that you have downloaded or used.
+You will probably see something about Google+, YouTube, and any additional Google-supported services that you have downloaded or used in the past.
 Select Gmail from the list.
-If you are not already logged into Gmail, you will have to provide your address and password at this point.
+If you are not already logged into Gmail, you will have to provide your address and password to continue.